virladee/book/docs/VLsynchronization.md

 <img src="images/VLsynchronization/image2.jpg"
 style="width:6.69306in;height:1.74231in" />

+*MQTT-based architecture for dual-way synchronization*

-The data formalization adopted for MQTT messages is the same defined in O3-A2, but again it may happen that the raw message is serialized according to a different schema, thus needing a preliminary elaboration and conversion.
+MQTT messages can adopt the proposed [data formalization](./VLmonitoring#formalization-of-monitoring-data), but it may happen that the raw message is serialized according to a different schema, thus needing a preliminary elaboration and conversion.